 What is the Early Years Foundation Stage (EYFS)?

-At St Margaret’s Lee, this refers to Nursery (or Pre-school) and Reception.
-In both classes, we follow the statutory Early Years Foundation Stage Framework.
+At St Margaret’s Lee, this refers to Reception.
+We follow the statutory Early Years Foundation Stage Framework.

 It sets out:

 - The legal welfare requirements that everyone registered to look after children must follow to keep your child safe and promote their welfare